kruthof/kruthof.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I am a senior lecturer and researcher with a background in `Machine Learning and Finance`.
-I am interested in research at the intersection of these two disciplines, which involves the development, evaluation and implementation of machine learning techniques for `sustainable finance`.
+I am a senior lecturer and researcher with a background in `Machine Learning and Financial Markets`.
+I am interested in research at the intersection of these two disciplines.
+Thereby, I want to understand 1) how we can utilize modern AI technology to tackle the major problems of our time and 2) what are the implications of AI for our societies.
 My current projects include:

-* Utilisation of remote sensoring and NLP in the context of `climate finance`.
+* Utilisation of machine learning in the context of `climate finance`.
-* Application of `deep reinforcement learning` approaches to portfolio management and its capacity to provide new insights into `investor behaviour`.
+* Investigating implied knowledge within large language models
+* Understanding the implications of AI technology on social welfare

-I am also involved into `open source software development` aiming to provide tools that help us to improve the way we conduct research at the intersection of finance and machine learning.
+I am also involved into `open source software development` aiming to provide tools that help us to improve the way we conduct research at the intersection of economics and machine learning.
 I have studied Data Analytics (MSc.) at the University College Dublin and Banking & Finance (M.A.) at the University of St.Gallen.